Created with sketchtool. Created with sketchtool.

 It’s easier for me to ask or accept help if I know I have something to trade, know the giver well enough to know they’re not looking down on me as they reach out, know someone else is depending on me to accomplish this chore, or if the ask is a small one.

 Using Bookshare, I was able to skim through hundreds of books with “help” in the title.
 Lots of self-help titles promise help for everything from training your dog to taming your fears.
-The three I found (which can be found on the Bookshare website for those with disabilities) as most helpful, with their foci on the asking part of the process, were:
+The three I found (which can be found on the Bookshare website for those with print disabilities) as most helpful, with their foci on the asking part of the process, were:

 Inspired by my reading, I asked my Facebook and Twitter followers for their top tips on how to ask.
 I got several great replies which tells me I’m not alone in this struggle.
 Here are my tips from one struggler to another: